Behaviour

 -

-Praise any behaviour of a positive nature and be consistent with regard to rules so children know what to expect and can develop appropriate behaviour. -planned ignoring of minor behaviours.
+Praise any behaviour of a positive nature and be consistent with regard to our rules so children know what to expect and can develop appropriate behaviour. -planned ignoring of minor behaviours.

 -